Column: Teams cautious as big names land on NFL's virus list

 “You notice it, obviously, and you know it can happen to you.
 It’s not just, ‘Well, that’s their problem,” Fangio said Monday as three dozen players across the league were being added to the reserve/COVID-19 list either because they contracted the virus or were close to someone who did.

 Chandler Jones, Keenan Allen, T.J.
-Watt, Mikah Fitzpatrick, Ben Roethlesberger, Nick Chubb, David Njoku.
+Watt, Minkah Fitzpatrick, Ben Roethlisberger, Nick Chubb, David Njoku.

 Among the 36 fresh additions to the list on Monday were Jalen Ramsey and Tyler Higbee, who missed the Los Angeles Rams’ 30-23 win at Arizona that tightened the NFC race.